activist-org/ts-backend-check/README.md

 ### A GitHub action to check i18n/L10n keys and values

-`i18n-check` is a GitHub action used to automate the validation of keys and values of your internationalization and localization processes.
+`i18n-check-action` is a GitHub action for [i18n-check](https://github.com/activist-org/i18n-check) used to automate the validation of keys and values of your internationalization and localization processes.

 Developed by the [activist community](https://github.com/activist-org), this action is meant to assure that development and i18n/L10n teams are in sync when using JSON based localization processes.
 The action can be expanded later to work for other file type processes as needed.